 - If the property is rented then you need to submit the name of the tenant and the income from the tenant.

-- Along with the purchase details, you need to have a Stock trading statement which is necessary if the seller gains some capital after selling the shares.
+- To effectively proceed with the process of income tax filing online, along with the purchase details, you need to have a Stock trading statement which is necessary if the seller gains some capital after selling the shares.

-- If a property or house is sold, you need to look after purchase price, sale price, capital profit details and details of registration.
+- If a property or house is sold, you need to need to grab hold of purchase price, sale price, capital profit details and details of registration when e filing income tax

-- The money from the interest needs to be reported.
-If the interest rates have been accumulated from your savings account, then you need to submit statements of your bank account statements.
+- The money from the interest needs to be reported at the time of e filing income tax If the interest rates have been accumulated from your savings account, then you need to submit statements of your bank account.

-- Income through interest from corporate bonds and tax saving bonds are to be reported.
+- Income through interest from corporate bonds and tax savingbonds are required to be furnished at the time of income tax filing

-- You also need to report details of the income earned from your deposit of your post office.
+- You also need to report details of the income earned from your deposit of your post office at the time of tax filing.

 - Prepare your ITR 1 form online and submit it.

-The first step in e filing income tax is to log on to IncomeTaxIndiaeFiling.gov[dot]in.
-Then you need to register on this website.
+The first step in e filing income tax is to log on to www[dot]IncomeTaxIndiaeFiling[dot]gov[dot]in.
+Then, you’ll need to register on this website.

-- You need to fill in your user ID as your Permanent Account Number.
+- You need to fill in your Permanent Account Number (PAN) as your user ID.

 - Look at your Form 26AS or tax credit statement.
 The TDS according to your Form 16 must match with the ones in Form 26AS.

-- The next step is to click on your income tax return form and then select the financial year.
+- The next step for e filing income tax returns online is to click on your e filing income tax return form and then select the financial year.

-- The next step is to download an ITR form which is appropriate as per your earnings.
-In case if the exempt income of an individual exceeds Rs.5,000, ITR-2 will be the suitable form.
+- The next step is to download an ITR form from the official IT e filing website, which is appropriate as per your earnings.
+In case the exempt income of an individual exceeds Rs.
+5,000, ITR-2 will be the suitable form.
 (If the related form is ITR-1 or ITR 4S, then the process can be completed on the web portal, by making use of the 'Quick e-file ITR' link.

 - Open excel utility (software for return preparation) and fill the form by referring Form 16 to enter all the details.